Qovery/documentation/website/docs/using-qovery/configuration/project.md

 import Jump from '@site/src/components/Jump';
 import Assumptions from '@site/src/components/Assumptions';

-A project allows you to group a set of applications and their dependencies (databases & other services).
+A project allows you to group together a set of environments with the objective to run the same application (see the [Environment][docs.using-qovery.configuration.environment] page for more information).

+When creating a new organization, a project is created by default.
+You can customize the access to your project thanks to our [RBAC system][docs.using-qovery.configuration.organization#roles-based-access-control-rbac].

 <Assumptions name="documentation">